BAW BAW OLD ENGINE & AUTO CLUB INC.

 *Please note, permit applications will only be accepted by those who have been a club member for a minimum of 6 months.
 Modified vehicles will be assessed on a case by case basis and may not be approved by this club for club permit registration.
 We only issue "H" registrations, not "M" at this stage.
 Any variation from original or true-to-era upgrades may require an engineer's report.
 All vehicles (except tractors) manufactured after Dec.
 31st 1948 require a roadworthy certificate for Club Permit.
 Prior to this date vehicles (and tractors) need only to have a scrutineering check which can be arranged for a cost through this club.
 All applicants must also provide dated hard copy photos of their vehicle as per Vicroads requirements, along with proof of ownership.
 Applicants should supply their own forms (available from VicRoads) and have them accurately filled in with their personal and vehicle details prior to having the form signed by a club officer.
 Where possible, engine & chassis numbers must be clearly visible.

-As far as possible, application and renewal forms must be signed at a club meeting.
 Application forms will not be signed unless accompanied by a roadworthy certificate or scrutineering form, as required.
 Permit renewals must be accompanied by a photocopy of the signed renewal form which is forwarded to the CPS secretary.
+Please forward all enquiries to

 We are affiliated with the Victorian Federation of Veteran, Vintage & Classic Vehicle Clubs as well as the National Historic Machinery Association.
 Click on their logos below to visit their websites.